r-owen/microBlocksXRP/ReadMe.md

   for the specified duration (milliseconds, 0=forever).
 - `edcmotors_stopAllMotors`: stop all motors.
 - `edcmotors_stopMotors`: stop the specified motors.
-- `edcmotors_waitForMotorsToSart`: wait for the specified motors to start moving.
-  This can take about 10 ms after calling `edcmotors_moveMotorAtSpeed`, because it takes time for `edcmotors_waitForMotorsToStop` to start the move.
 - `edcmotors_waitForMotorsToStop`: wait for the specified motors to stop.
+  This uses the predicted end time of the current move, rather than actually waiting for the wheels to stop, so it may exit early.

 Background tasks which the user should not have to touch.
 Note that each of this is an infinite loops, so if you do decide to run them manually,